Delaware Valley Regional High School: Superintendent controversy

-During the 2007–08 school year, the Del Val Superintendent, Dr. Walsh, was accused of embezzling money from the school.
+During the 2007–08 school year, district superintendent Robert Walsh was accused of embezzling money from the school.
 After a trial that lasted over a year, he was imprisoned.
-The Superintendent who followed, Dr. Elizabeth Nastus, made an announcement during the 2008–09 school year addressing this the day after he pleaded guilty of embezzlement of $90,000 to the district courts.
+The superintendent who followed him, Elizabeth Nastus, made an announcement during the 2008–09 school year addressing this the day after he pleaded guilty of embezzlement of $90,000 to the district courts.
 The funds were insured through the state, and were later documented and recovered at no cost to local taxpayers.